 What are suicidal feelings?

-- depressed, or have another serious mental illness
+- are depressed or have another mental illness

-- using drugs or alcohol, particularly if you’re upset
+- use drugs or alcohol, especially when you’re upset

-- under pressure from family or your peers
+- feel under pressure from family or your peers

-Suicidal feelings can also dominate your ability to think so much that it makes it hard to understand that you can be helped, whatever the problem is.
+These feelings can get in the way of everything else – so much that you might find it hard to believe that you can feel better.
+But you can, whatever the problem is.

 What to do about feeling suicidal